Duke vs. Kansas NCAA Football Odds, Plays and Insights | September 25, 2021

 - Kansas has not covered the spread yet this season.

-- This year, the Jayhawks are winless against the spread when entering a game as an underdog of 16 points or more.
+- This year, the Jayhawks are winless ATS when entering a game as an underdog of 16 points or more.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.